With big dreams and so little time, developing effective new habits can put you ahead of the game with little effort.

-This is listed first because you can begin the process and see/feel the results.
+This is listed first because you can begin the process and instantly see/feel the results.

-You’re moving through your space inefficiently, and not enjoying your home like a true sanctuary.
+You’re moving through your space inefficiently and not enjoying your home like a true sanctuary.

-Do this daily rather than letting things build up, calling for a big clean up session each week or month.
+Do this daily rather than letting things build up, calling for a big clean-up session each week or month.

 2. Arrive early.

 Looking for parking or realizing that you still need to sprint three blocks to arrive on time makes you frazzled and distracted for your important meeting, audition, or date.

-I promise: starting off any interaction sweaty and panicked is NOT a good look for you.
+I promise: starting off any interaction sweaty and panicked is not a good look for you.